Slozzyondul/Go-/README.md

 # Go-
-basic Golang programming language patterns
+complete Golang programming language patterns

+Using Golang official documentation to try and understand how it works under the hood.